jtv/ijssel/README.md

 IJssel's `empty` tests whether a stream is empty.

-To get an empty stream, just create it without argument: `Stream()`.
+To get an empty stream, just create it without an argument: `Stream()`.

 ### generate